 In Portugal people use red coral necklaces to rid of headaches.
 In Britain, they use corals to treat a sour throat.
 In Mexico it is a folk remedy for digestive or stomach problems including indigestion and diarrhea.
 Often, corals are used to help with ulcers, wounds and protect from evil eye.
 It is believe that corals strengthen heart, improve memory and help people who experience nervous breakdown.

 In astrology the color of a coral represent yin and yen energy.
 The white coral raises the yin energy and makes a person more attractive, feminine and submissive.
 The red coral increases masculine characteristics.

 The coral is a kinky stone.
 Wearing a coral can make you more capricious and whimsical.
 It can drive you to become careless, adventurous and restless.
 But it also give protection in travels against thieves, danger and weather disasters.

 Any zodiac sign can wear corals, except one – the sign of Capricorn.

 Exhumation of the body of Hambo Lama Itigelov took place September 10 th, 2002 on the territory of cemetery near the city of Ulan Ude (Russian Federation).
+He died and was buried in 1927 and the exhumation was performed in presence of relatives, officials, and specialists.
 Read More...

 The group of Netherlands scientists from the Donders Institute for Brain, Cognition and Behaviour have published the results of their latest experiments in regards to debate whether decapitation is a humane method of eut Read More...